ligolang/ligo/gitlab-pages/docs/language-basics/sets-lists-tuples.md

 <Syntax syntax="cameligo">

-In CameLIGO, we can use the predefined functions `Set.add` and `Set.remove`.
+We can use the predefined functions `Set.add` and `Set.remove`.
 We update a given set by creating another one, with or without some elements.